Probyte5D/voiceAssistant/README.md

      API_KEY=your_weather_api_key
      API_KEY_NEWS=your_news_api_key
      ```

-4. **Running the Assistant**:
-   - Once all dependencies are installed and API keys are set up, run the assistant:
-     ```
-     python main.py
-     ```

-5. **Interacting with the Assistant**:
-   - After launching the program, you will see a simple GUI with a button labeled "🎤 Listen".
-   - Click the button or use the microphone to speak commands such as:
-     - "What’s the weather in [city]?"
-     - "What time is it?"
-     - "Give me the latest news."
-   - The assistant will respond to your commands with both speech and text.

-### Example Commands:
-- "What’s the weather in Rome?"
-- "Give me the latest news."
-- "What time is it?"
-- "How are you?"
-- "Say hello!"

 ### Notes:
 - Ensure that your microphone is properly configured and accessible for the `speech_recognition` library to work correctly.